Crolocos calycina (Sm.) Raf.

 Common Name: Apple Sage

-Salvia pomifera is an evergreen shrub that can grow up to 1.00 metres tall.
+Salvia pomifera is a much-branched, evergreen shrub that can grow up to 100cm tall.

 Requires a very well-drained light sandy soil in a sunny position[